Anzar Shah Kashmiri

-Anzar Shah Kashmiri (1927-2008) was an Indian Islamic scholar who established the Jamia Imam Anwar Shah and co-founded the Darul Uloom Waqf in Deoband.

-Shah was an alumnus of the Darul Uloom Deoband.
+Anzar Shah Kashmiri (1927–2008) was an Indian Islamic scholar who established the Jamia Imam Anwar Shah and co-founded the Darul Uloom Waqf in Deoband.
+He was an alumnus of the Darul Uloom Deoband.
 He was youngest son of Hanafi scholar Anwar Shah Kashmiri.

 Biography

 Anzar Shah Kashmiri was born at Deoband on 6 December 1927.
 His father Anwar Shah Kashmiri was a scholar of ahadith.
-He graduated from the Darul Uloom Deoband where he studied with Izaz Ali Amrohi and Hussain Ahmed Madani.
+He graduated from the Darul Uloom Deoband where he studied with Izaz Ali Amrohi and Hussain Ahmad Madani.

 In 1982, Shah co-founded the Darul Uloom Waqf, Deoband.
 He established the Jamia Imam Anwar Shah in 1997.

-He was appointed the vice president of the Uttar Pradesh Congress in 2004.
+He was appointed the vice president of the Uttar Pradesh Congress Committee in 2004.
 He received the Presidential Certificate of Honor in 2003 for his contributions to the Arabic language and literature.

 Death and legacy

 Kashmiri suffered from heart and kidney problems for some years and was being treated at Sir Ganga Ram Hospital in Delhi.
 He died on Saturday 26 April 2008 in Delhi.